mapbox/mason/README.md

     `./mason trigger my_new_package 0.1.0`

-7. Check S3 to verify your package exists.
+7. Check S3 to verify whether your package exists.

 ## Using a package